How will Broadway reopen again in 2021?

 How long is it until Broadway opens again?

 There's two dates.
 On May 3, Governor Cuomo stated Broadway theatres could open from as early as May 19.
 But, on May 5, Cuomo said that Broadway theatres could reopen with full capacity from September 14.
-But, Hadestown will reopen on Broadway from Sept.
-2, and you can find out more here.
+But, Pass Over began performances on August 4 and Pass Over tickets are on sale now.

 How is the Broadway industry reacting to reopening again?